Analytic structure of $q$-pseudoconcave subsets of continuous graphs: Introduction

-Even more, we can also reformulate Theorem~\ref{thm:pawl_shcher} in terms of another property equivalent to pseudoconcavity: the local maximum property (see Definition~\ref{def:locmaxset}).

-A priori, this property does not seem related to pseudoconcavity.
-However, Słodkowski proved that local maximum sets are complementary to pseudoconvex ones, actually obtaining an equivalence with pseudoconcave sets. \begin{introthm}[Słodkowski~{\cite[Theorem~4.2]{slodkowski:loc_max_property}}] Let $V\subset\C^n$ be an open subset and $Z\subset V$ be a closed one.
-For $0\leq q\leq n-2$, $Z$ is a $q$-local maximum set if and only if $U\coloneqq V\smallsetminus Z$ is $(n-q-2)$-pseudoconvex in $V$. \end{introthm} \begin{introcoro} Let $V\subset\C^n$ be an open subset and let $Z\subset V$ be a closed one.
-For $1\leq q\leq n-1$, $Z$ is a $q$-pseudoconcave subset of $V$ if and only if it is a $(q-1)$-local maximum set. \end{introcoro} In what follows (in particular, in Section~\ref{sec:second_gen}), we will interchange pseudoconcavity and the local maximum property naturally.
+By considering $q$-pseudoconcavity sets instead of domains of holomorphy, we are drastically changing the nature of the problem.
+Indeed, while domains of holomorphy are governed by holomorphic functions, $q$-pseudoconcave sets are governed by $q$-plurisubharmonic ones.
+This new perspective suggests that the existence of an analytic structure on $Z$ is intrinsically governed by the behaviour of $q$-plurisubharmonic functions on it.

+This realisation naturally leads us to consider another equivalent, yet far more flexible, property: the $q$-local maximum property (see Definition~\ref{def:locmaxset}).
+Indeed, this property tells us exactly how $q$-plurisubharmonic functions behave locally on a set.
+The equivalence between $q$-pseudoconcavity and the $q$-local maximum property was established by Słodkowski, who proved, for $V\subset\C^N$ open, that $Z\subset V$ is a $q$-pseudoconcave subset of $V$ if and only if it is a $(q-1)$-local maximum set (see~\cite[Theorem~4.2]{slodkowski:loc_max_property}).

-The reformulation of the problem in terms of the local maximum property has various motivations and advantages.
-For example, the local maximum property is a key tool in the study of obstructions to the existence of strictly plurisubharmonic exhaustion functions on complex manifolds, as shown in~\cite{mon_slod_tom:weaklycomplete,mon_tom:compact,slod_tom:minimal_kernels}.
-But its usefulness is not limited to this problem, as it also arises in various studies of problems of this nature (e.g., see~\cite{pol_shch:separable,slodkowski:decomposition}).
+The $q$-local maximum property is a very powerful tool, which is already crucial in various studies of different nature.
+For example, it is a key factor in the study of obstructions to the existence of strictly plurisubharmonic exhaustion functions on complex manifolds (see~\cite{mon_slod_tom:weaklycomplete,mon_tom:compact,slod_tom:minimal_kernels}), but it also arises in many other problems (e.g., see~\cite{pol_shch:separable,slodkowski:decomposition}).

-Thus to study the former problem in terms of local maximum sets is both natural and interesting.
-In particular, this further underlines the link between the existence of a complex analytic structure and the behaviour of plurisubharmonic functions.
-Moreover, it is fundamental to allow lower regularity.
-Finally, as a consequence we also obtain some information on the geometry of local maximum sets.

-Using then the flexibility of the local maximum property, we are able to prove our Main Theorem, which is a more general version of Theorem~\ref{thm:pawl_shcher'} (for $k=1$).